-My degrees are in Social-Personality Psychology, with my main area of research being forgiveness.
-In addition to teaching at UVic, I teach online at TRU, and have either worked or volunteered in the field of restorative justice for over a decade.
+My degrees are in Social-Personality Psychology.
+My main areas of research are student learning & motivation, restorative justice, and forgiveness.
+In addition to teaching psychology, I have either worked or volunteered in the field of restorative justice for over a decade.